Iain Archer

-Iain Archer is a writer, producer, singer and songwriter from Bangor, Northern Ireland.
+Iain Archer is a Northern Irish writer, producer, singer and songwriter from Bangor.
 He is a two-time Ivor Novello Award winner, winning the 2004 Album Award – Final Straw by Snow Patrol and Most Performed Work in 2016 for Grammy nominated "Hold Back the River", which he co-wrote with James Bay.
 Additionally, Archer was a 2013 Ivor Novello Award nominee for Best Song Musically & Lyrically – "Two Fingers" by Jake Bugg.

 Career

 Archer's music career kicked off in the mid-1990s, releasing two solo albums on Scottish independent label, Sticky Music and touring with artists such as John Martyn & Nils Lofgren.
 From 2001-2002 he joined Snow Patrol as a guitarist and backing vocalist.
-Archer co-wrote songs towards the group’s breakthrough album Final Straw, including hit "Run", which saw UK top 5 success in 2005 and became a UK No. 1 in 2008 with Leona Lewis.
+Archer co-wrote songs towards the group's breakthrough album Final Straw, including hit "Run", which saw UK top 5 success in 2005 and became a UK No. 1 in 2008 with Leona Lewis.
 During that time, he also worked with Gary Lightbody in The Reindeer Section alongside members of Belle & Sebastian, Idlewild, Arab Strap, Mogwai, Alfie, and Teenage Fanclub.
 In 2004, he returned to his solo career, releasing the album Flood the Tanks with PIAS Recordings, and Magnetic North in 2006, co-produced with David Kosten (Bat for Lashes, Everything Everything).
 Both albums received critical acclaim.
 His most recent solo album, To the Pine Roots, was released in 2009.

-Archer became a member of Tired Pony in 2009, a band comprising Gary Lightbody (Snow Patrol), Peter Buck (R.E.M.), Scott McCaughey (R.E.M.), Richard Colburn (Belle and Sebastian), Jacknife Lee and Troy Stewart.
+Archer became a member of Tired Pony in 2009, a band comprising Gary Lightbody (Snow Patrol), Peter Buck (R.E.M.), Scott McCaughey (Young Flesh Fellows and Minus 5), Richard Colburn (Belle and Sebastian), Jacknife Lee and Troy Stewart.
 Tired Pony released their debut record The Place We Ran From in July 2010 which featured contributions from Zooey Deschanel, M Ward, Tom Smith (Editors) and was recorded in Portland, Oregon.
 They completed their follow-up, titled The Ghost of the Mountain in early 2013, recorded in Topanga Canyon of Southern California.

-In 2012, Archer began working alongside Jake Bugg, producing and co-writing a number of tracks on the Mercury Music Prize nominated No.1, debut album Jake Bugg, including singles “Lightning Bolt”, “Taste It”, “Trouble Town” and “Two Fingers”.
+In 2012, Archer began working alongside Jake Bugg, producing and co-writing a number of tracks on the Mercury Music Prize nominated No.1, debut album Jake Bugg, including singles "Lightning Bolt", "Taste It", "Trouble Town" and "Two Fingers".
 The follow-up saw the release of Bugg's UK No. 3 second album Shangri La (2013), in which Archer co-wrote eight songs, including "Slumville Sunrise", "What Doesn't Kill You", "Song About Love" and "Messed Up Kids".
 The album was recorded in Malibu with Rick Rubin.
 By 2013, "Two Fingers" led to an Ivor Novello Award nomination for Best Song Musically & Lyrically.
 The two worked together again in 2014 when Archer played guitar on Bugg's Messed Up Kids EP on "The Odds" alongside drummer Chad Smith (Red Hot Chili Peppers).